oatmeelsquares/SP25_DS5111_rn7ena/README.md

 1. Navigate to `/etc/systemd/`
 2. Use `sudo` and an editor of your choice to edit the file `logind.conf`
-3. Uncomment the lines that start with
+3. Uncomment the lines that look like this:
     ```
     IdleAction=hibernate
     IdleActionSec=120min